General Louis Jean Baptiste Gouvion

 Place of Death: Paris, France

 At the end of 1795 Gouvion was named commander of the 1st Division covering the coast of the Army of Italy.
-The next June he was sent to the Army of the North to command a division, and then in April of 1797 he was sent to the Army of the Sambre and Meuse.
+In June of 1796 he was sent to the Army of the North to command a division, and then in April of 1797 he was sent to the Army of the Sambre and Meuse.
 Continuing to serve in different armies, in 1798 Gouvion was sent to the Army of the North and then in 1799 he served in the Army of Holland.
 That year he joined Vandamme's division in September and then he fought at Bergen where General Brune promoted him to général de division on the battlefield.
-Next he fought at Alkmaer and Castricum in October.
+Next Gouvion fought at Alkmaer and Castricum in October.

 In August of 1809 Gouvion took command of a National Guard division in the Army of the North under Marshal Bernadotte.
 A few months later he took command at Lille until January of 1810 when he returned to the senate.
-In 1812 Gouvion organized troops at Metz, and then in 1813 he again led a National Guard unit, this time in protecting Toulon from the English.
+In 1812 Gouvion organized troops at Metz, and then in 1813 he again led a National Guard unit, this time in protecting Toulon from the British.
+After Napoleon's abdication in 1814, the restored Bourbons named Gouvion a Peer of France.
+He did not serve during the Hundred Days, and afterwards he voted for deportation at the trial of Marshal Ney.

 Bibliography